 Another great detail is the Qt Features page that displays the company’s products and their features.
 It allows users to filter them and find the products that suit their needs.

 The results of our collaboration with Qt have been extremely positive.
 For example, the bounce rate on the freshly launched home page dropped from 45% to 32% and the webshop page visitors increased by 300% when the new version was launched.
 The key performance indicator goals set at the beginning of the project have been achieved.
 We’ve managed to help people understand Qt’s concept and to get them to the start of the purchase path.
-The next steps will be defining the purchase funnel even better and focusing on optimization and further development of the site.
+Currently, we are focusing on the optimization and further development of the site.